 little nuggets of truth the designer has found and packaged for the player.
 Now, I am calling them 'truth' even though you, as a player, encounter them as pieces of a fictional game-world that doesn't exist.
 But, if you think carefully about these things: they are about subjects which pertain to the real world.

-If you learn only one thing this week, let it be this: mechanism design is about asking the most simple "what if?" question you can and then exploring the possibility space it implies fully.
+If you learn only one thing this week, let it be this: mechanism design is about asking the most simple "what if?" question you can, and then exploring the possibilities it implies fully.